 Switch to the left hand side and things get a bit busier, with the lion's share of the machine's ports on display.
 Working from back to front you've got a power port, Ethernet port, HDMI port, mini DisplayPort, further brace of USB ports, USB3.1 Type C port and headphone jack.
 Move to the front of the system and you are greeted with nothing other than a SDXC/SD/MMC card reader and the laptop's speakers.

 Finally, moving onto the ASUS ROG Strix GL752VD's screen you find a 17.3-inch Full HD (1,920 x 1,080) anti-glare matte-type panel.
 This is a pleasing wide-angle affair that successfully manages to swallow glare and reflections, as well as deliver good contrast and colour consistency even at acute angles.

-- Best gaming headsets for PC, PS4 and Xbox One: get great, immersive audio while you game and enjoy media
+- Best gaming headsets for PC, PS4 and Xbox One (opens in new tab)

 Asus ROG Strix GL753VD performance

 The first game we fired up on the Asus ROG Strix GL753VD was the absolutely awesome Dishonored 2 (opens in new tab).
 We've got to be honest, we were a little doubtful of the NVIDIA GeForce GTX 1050's ability to handle today's hottest titles without compromises being made, so we instantly cranked up everything to Ultra in the settings and then sat back and watched the introductory cinematic.
 The result?